waggle-sensor/edge-plugins/plugin-training-fcn/README.md

 1) Preparing Dataset

-Image dataset needs to be prepared on the host machine and the root path of the dataset will be mounted onto the plugin container.
-For training labeled images are also required.
-The following files and folders need to be prepared as well.
+Image dataset including labeled images needs to be prepared on the host machine and the root path of the dataset needs to be mounted onto the plugin container.
+For training, the following files and folders need to be prepared as well.

 - `images` is a folder containing all images
 - `labels` is a folder containing all labeled (ground truth) images